dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 implies the fusion of both component algorithms, and therefore the strongest non-separability notion ensures an all-or-nothing approach to verification, regardless of adversarial action.
-Examples of algorithms providing this type of security can be found in [HYBRIDSIGDESIGN].
+Examples of algorithms providing this type of security can be found in [HYBRIDSIGDESIGN]..

 # Artifacts {#art-spectrum}